Key Facts

 Leave the jetty at Huisinis (GR NA 989 124) and head across the Sound of Scarp by sea kayak to land at the slipway on Scarp (GR 987 140) for the 1.6 km crossing.
 Isle of Harris Sea Tours may also do a drop off on the island.

-We have a lot of fun here, as we continuously find new islands and meet plenty of great folks along the way.
-So you’ll want to follow along.
-You can get new routes and adventures, latest blogs and news by using the email box below.
-Tune in to our Facebook and Instagram pages to see where we are going next.
-For the richest experience though, just keep checking the website for the latest.
+We continuously find new islands, rivers, lochs, canals and coast to walk, SUP and swim in and meet plenty of great folks along the way.
+Join our community to get new routes and adventures, latest blogs and news by using the email box below.
+Tune in also to our Facebook and Instagram pages to see where we are going next.